Jeff Deeter : Racing

 -

-I don’t have another job besides being with my dogs, so I get to spend lots of time with them.
-In winter my typical day starts by going outside to feed the dogs and clean up their poop.
-This usually takes me about an hour.
-Then I go inside and eat breakfast.
+We don’t have another job besides being with our dogs, so we get to spend lots of time with them.
+In winter our typical day starts by going outside to feed the dogs and clean up their poop.
+This usually takes about an hour.
+Then we go inside and eat breakfast.
 (That’s right: a musher always takes care of their dogs before they take care of themselves.)
-After breakfast I hook the dogs up and we go for a training run.
+After breakfast we hook the dogs up and we go for a training run.
 It usually takes about an hour just to hook up, and then our training runs are usually between two hours and twelve hours long!
-At the end of the day I feed them dinner before I feed myself.
-Then I go to bed and we do the whole thing over again the next day!
+At the end of the day we feed them dinner before we feed ourselves.
+Then we go to bed and we do the whole thing over again the next day!
 In summer we are not going on training runs because it is too hot.
 So instead of running in harness, the dogs get to go hiking or swimming.

 -

-Since I will only be able to take 14 dogs with me on the Iditarod trail, someone on this list will have to stay home.
-To find out which 14 dogs I selected for the race, ask your teacher, parent or guardian to find the list of our final 14 dogs on Facebook, Instagram or Twitter!
+To find out which 14 dogs we select for the race, ask your teacher, parent or guardian to check us out on Facebook, Instagram or Twitter!

 -

-Most of the dogs I have now my wife and I raised from puppies.
+Most of the dogs we have now we raised from puppies.
 We bought the mom and dad dogs from other mushers who we really admired and had good racing teams.
 When the mom and dad dogs have puppies, we raise all of the puppies together in a group and use the mom and dad dogs and other adult dogs for training the puppies.
 Now most of our racing adult dogs are dogs we raised from puppyhood.
 We continue to have puppies to replace dogs who are getting old and retiring.
 (You can ask your grandparents about retirement.)
 When the dogs are too old for racing they can still train puppies for a little while.
 Then when they are too old to do that they just get to be pet dogs who come inside and be spoiled!
-Right now we have three dogs who live inside with us, and 35 sled dogs who live mostly outside, although they get to come inside sometimes, too.
+Right now we have three dogs who live inside with us, and more than 45 sled dogs who live mostly outside, although they get to come inside sometimes, too.

 -

-I grew up in an Alaska Native village called Noorvik.
+Jeff grew up in an Alaska Native village called Noorvik.
 Every April there is a 440 mile dog sled race that comes through town called the Kobuk 440.
-The first time I saw that race, at age six, I knew that dog sledding was something I wanted to do.
-I was very lucky to live in a place where there were people around with me with sled dogs who could teach me.
+The first time Jeff saw that race, at age six, he knew that dog sledding was something he wanted to do.
+Jeff was very lucky to live in a place where there were people around with me with sled dogs who could teach him.

 -

-I started mushing when I was 15 years old, and I spent all of my teenage years focused only on running the Iditarod in 2008.
-I didn’t think about much else, or think about what I wanted to do with the whole rest of my life after Iditarod.
-In 2008 I completed the Iditarod at age 19.
-I was very happy with my accomplishment, but running the Iditarod is VERY expensive.
-As a teenager my parents helped me with a lot of the expenses, but as my 20th birthday was approaching I knew I had to figure out how to pay for all of the Iditarods in my future, and also think really hard about if that was how I wanted to spend all my time and money.
-So between 2008 and 2018 I did some traveling, and I went to college for a little while, and I did a lot of thinking.
-I also met my wife in 2010 and she really encouraged me to follow my dreams and get back into racing if that was what I really wanted to do.
-Training sled dogs takes a lot of time and patience (and yes, money!) so it was really important for me to find a partner like my wife who wanted to help me.
+Jeff started mushing when he was 15 years old, and spent all of his teenage years focused only on running the Iditarod in 2008.
+He didn’t think about much else, or think about what he wanted to do with the whole rest of his life after Iditarod.
+In 2008 he completed the Iditarod at age 19.
+He was very happy with my accomplishment, but running the Iditarod is VERY expensive.
+As a teenager Jeff’s parents helped him with a lot of the expenses, but as Jeff’s 20th birthday was approaching he knew he had to figure out how to pay for all of the Iditarods in the future, and also think really hard about if that was how he wanted to spend all his time and money.
+So between 2008 and 2018 Jeff did some traveling, and he went to college for a little while, and he mostly did a lot of thinking.
+He also met KattiJo in 2010 and she really encouraged him to follow his dreams and get back into racing if that was what he really wanted to do.
+Training sled dogs takes a lot of time and patience (and yes, money!) so it was really important for Jeff to find a partner like KattiJo who wanted to help and have sled dogs, too.
 Now we love training the dogs together.

 -

-In winter I like snowboarding, but I don’t have a lot of time to do that because I am usually very busy with the dogs.
-In summer I like hiking, camping, canoeing, fishing, and going to the beach to play Frisbee and swim.
+In winter we like snowboarding, but we don’t have a lot of free time to do that because we are usually very busy with the dogs.
+In summer we like hiking, camping, canoeing, and going to the beach to play Frisbee and swim.

 -

-KattiJo and I also have a handler.
+Sometimes we have helpers called “handlers.”
 Dog handlers are people who live with us, but aren’t family.
 Dog handlers help to feed and pick up after the dogs.
 They also help with some of the training and providing logistical support for races.
 Dog handlers are usually people who are really interested in learning about mushing.
 They may not know very much about mushing when they start working for a musher, but they get to learn by doing the work and helping out.
 Being a handler is a great way to learn how to be a dog musher.

 Have a question that isn’t answered here?
 Send it to us at: [email protected]